Version One Ventures: Company history

 Version One Ventures was founded in July 2012.

 Boris Wertz

 Boris Wertz started as an entrepreneur in 1999 founding the German company Just Books.
 This company was later purchased by Amazon.com in 2008 (a company Wertz couldn't compete with). which spurred Wertz to make the transition from entrepreneur to investor.
-He has now been an investor for approximately seven years, and is on the board for the firm Andreessen Horowitz based in Silicon Valley.
+He has now been an investor for approximately seven years, and was a board partner for the firm Andreessen Horowitz based in Silicon Valley.
 He has been publicly recognized for his entrepreneurial achievements.